nasa/cumulus/docs/workflows/lambda.md

 * [Java 8](https://docs.aws.amazon.com/lambda/latest/dg/java-programming-model.html)
 * [Python 2.7, 3.6](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model.html)

-Addtionally you may chose to include any of the other languages AWS [supports](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) as a resource with reduced feature support.
+Additionally you may chose to include any of the other languages AWS [supports](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) as a resource with reduced feature support.

 ## Deploy a Lambda